Biden directive expands jobless aid to more unemployed

 Speaking to reporters, department officials declined to estimate how many Americans would now become newly eligible for jobless benefits.

-Workers whose employers have closed because of the pandemic are already eligible to receive jobless aid from the federal program.
+Workers whose place of employment have closed because of the pandemic are already eligible to receive jobless aid from the federal program.
 But workers who were laid off even as their company remained open, such as waiters at a restaurant that stayed open for delivery, weren't eligible.
 This directive will now cover those workers, the Labor Department said.

 For the unemployed who have turned down jobs out of concern over the coronavirus, applicants will have to state under penalty of perjury that their prospective employer wasn't meeting state or local guidelines on mask-wearing or personal protective equipment, said Suzi Levine, a deputy assistant labor secretary.